Monitoring the Monitors: How Social Factors Influence Supply Chain Auditors

 Harvard Business School Technology & Operations Mgt.
 Unit Working Paper No. 14-032

-Supply chain auditors provide companies with strategic information about the conduct of their suppliers to manage the reputational risks that can arise from dangerous, illegal, and unethical behavior at supply chain factories.
-But little is known of what influences auditors’ ability to identify and report dangerous, illegal, and unethical behavior at factories.
-Drawing on insights from the literatures on street-level bureaucracy and on regulatory and audit design, we theorize and investigate the factors that shape the practices of private supply chain auditors’ reporting practices are shaped by an array of social factors, including an auditor’s experience, gender, and professional training; ongoing relationships between auditors and audited factories; and gender diversity on audit teams.
-By providing the first comprehensive and systematic findings on supply chain auditing practices, our study suggests strategies for designing more credible monitoring regimes to reduce information asymmetries between themselves and their suppliers.
+Outsourcing firms increasingly rely on social auditors to provide strategic information about the conduct of their suppliers to manage the reputational risks that can arise from dangerous, illegal, and unethical behavior at supply chain factories.
+But little is known about what influences auditors’ ability to identify and report poor supplier conduct.
+We find evidence that private supply chain auditors’ reporting practices are shaped by several social factors including their experience, gender, and professional training; their ongoing relationships with suppliers; and the gender diversity of their audit teams.
+By providing the first comprehensive and systematic findings on supply chain auditing practices, our study suggests strategies companies can pursue to develop more credible monitoring regimes to reduce information asymmetries between themselves and their suppliers.

-Keywords: industry self-regulation, auditing, codes of conduct, supply chains, corporate social responsibility, globalizationworking papers series
+Keywords: monitoring, transaction cost economics, industry self-regulation, auditing, codes of conduct, supply chains, corporate social responsibility, globalizationworking papers series

 Date posted: October 25, 2013 ; Last revised: September 6, 2014